SystemMod/NotEnoughCoinsv2/README.md

-# Aspect-Of-The-Flipper
+# NotEnoughCoins
-AOTF is a Skyblock flipping mod that also adds accurate prices to Dark AH items and dungeon chests
+Not Enough Coins is a Skyblock flipping mod that also adds accurate prices to Dark AH items and dungeon chests